Mōhaka River: Recreation

-Commercial rafting is run on all sections of the Mohaka.
+Commercial rafting is run on all sections of the Mōhaka.
 Most sections can be run as a day trip or sections can be combined into multi day adventures.

-The Mohaka offers something for any level of kayaking.
+The Mōhaka offers something for any level of kayaking.
 Beginners will find plenty of eddies and waves on the grade II sections while intermediate kayakers will find the grade III more challenging.
 The grade V is a technical run for more advanced kayakers.
 Local rafting companies have the most up-to-date information and can often assist in setting up a shuttle.